 all industries are adopting new technologies to streamline their business processes and increase efficiency in a process called digital transformation.
 However the legal industry is falling behind, as a recent Deloitte report suggests, 71% of professionals feel their legal departments are not ready for rapid tech adoption.

 The legal industry is resistant to change due to high risks and exposure.
 But, traditional paper-based contracts are time-consuming and expensive to create.
 These contracts are susceptible to tampering and forgery.
 In addition to the storage and printing costs, the contract signing process lacks transparency as no time logs are available in traditional contracts.

 With digital transformation disrupting businesses globally, the legal industry needs to consider digital technologies to keep pace with the changing tech trends.
 One such technology is blockchain-based smart contracts.

 Interestingly, blockchain technology was invented for bitcoin and has been an enabler of cryptocurrency.
 The blockchain protocol allows multiple unknown parties to maintain consensus on the current state of agreement and changes made to a shared database.
 Because of increased transparency, permanent ledger, reduced costs & human intervention, blockchain technology has gained acceptance across different industries.

 Smart contracts are self-executing digital contracts with terms of an agreement between parties directly written into a code.
-The code leverages blockchain to create a decentralized ledger, controls execution, and makes contractual transactions trackable and irreversible.
+The code leverages blockchain technology to create a decentralized ledger that controls execution and makes contractual transactions trackable and irreversible.

 Following are the distinguishing characteristics of smart contracts which can disrupt the conventional legal industry-